 - CMA, etc.

 These certifications are for those who are already working in finance and want to move into investment banking.
-For example, if an aspirant is working as a wealth manager in a commercial bank, and he gets a CFA charter, then his chances to get a job in investment banking increases exponentially.
+For example, if an aspirant is working as a wealth manager in a commercial bank and gets a CFA charter, his chances of getting a job in investment banking increase exponentially.
 The certifications are comparatively cheaper, too, when compared to an MBA.
 As a matter of fact, the curriculum of CFA certification is the gold standard for anyone who wants to pursue investment banking.
 However, it can be quite difficult as well.

 Finally, let’s not forget the importance of putting learning into practice.
 This is where internships come into the picture.

 As an undergraduate or a graduate student, you will have a lot of free time during your summer or spring break.
 Utilize this time to the fullest to determine whether investment banking is the right career choice for you.
 All the major investment banks in the world, be it first, second or third tier, accept summer analysts and interns.
 These internships last for 10 to 12 weeks.
 This is the golden opportunity where you can look into the internal workings of an investment bank without any long-term commitment.
-Try to do a variety of work during your internship and try to meet new people from other areas and departments within the bank for maximum exposure.
+Try to do a variety of work during your internship.
+And try to meet new people from other areas and departments within the bank for maximum exposure.

-Eventually, if you are good at your job as an intern, this internship can turn into a full-time offer on graduation.
+Eventually, if you are good at your job as an intern, this internship can turn into a full-time offer upon graduation.
 Most investment banks are looking for talented individuals to fill the positions within the banks.
-Through this internship, they also get a chance to test your skills.
+Through this internship, they also get a chance to test their skills.